deepsquare-io/ClusterFactory/web/docs/guides/01-monitoring/01-deploy.md

 ## Helm and Docker resources

-The Helm resources is stored on [the Prometheus Community Git Repository](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
+The Helm resources are stored on [the Prometheus Community Git Repository](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).

 The docker images used are: